fostroll/mordl/doc/README_BASICS.md

 [`corpuscula.CorpusDict`](https://github.com/fostroll/corpuscula/blob/master/doc/README_CDICT.md)
 object that is used by the tagger as a helper.

 `*.config.json` files contain parameters for objects' creation.
-It's editable, but you allowed to change only the device name.
+They are editable, but you allowed to change only the device name.
 Any other changes most likely won't allow the tagger to load.

 The saved model can be loaded back for inference with:
 ```python